hgwr/evi/doc/spec.md

 ## Requirement

-- テキストファイルを開いて画面に表示する。
+- Open a text file and display it on the screen.
-- 画面上のカーソルを操作し、開いたテキストファイルの任意の位置を画面に表示する。
+- Manipulate the cursor on the screen to display any position in the opened text file on the screen.
-- テキストファイルの内容を変更する。
+- Modify the contents of a text file.
-- ファイルの保存。
+- Save file.
-- ファイルの新規作成。
+- Create a new file.
-- ファイルの読み込み。
+- Loading files.
-- ファイルの削除。
+- Delete files.
-- 行番号表示。
+- Line number display.
-- カーソル移動（上下左右、単語単位、行頭・行末への移動）。
+- Cursor movement (up/down, left/right, word by word, movement to the beginning/end of the line).
-- テキストの挿入（インサートモード）。
+- Inserting text (insert mode).
-- テキストの削除（カーソル位置の文字、行の削除）。
+- Delete text (delete character at cursor, line).
-- テキストのコピー（ビジュアルモードでの選択範囲）。
+- Copy text (selection in visual mode).
-- テキストの貼り付け。
+- Paste text.
-- テキストの検索（前方、後方）。
+- Search for text (forward, backward).
-- テキストの置換（指定範囲内、全ファイル内）。
+- Text replacement (within specified range, in all files).
-- 取り消し（Undo）。
+- Undo.
-- やり直し（Redo）。
+- Redo.
-- 自動インデント（新しい行の開始時に前行と同じインデントを適用）。
+- Automatic indentation (applies the same indentation as the previous line when starting a new line).
-- 折り返し表示（長い行を画面幅に合わせて表示）。
+- Wrap display (display long lines to fit screen width).
-- シンタックスハイライト（オプション、言語に応じた色分け）。
+- Syntax highlighting (optional, color-coded according to language).
-- 設定ファイルによる挙動のカスタマイズ。
+- Customize behavior with configuration files.